tommojphillips/ModAPI/README.md

  - New Package Type: CardboardBox.
 Part/s can be packed inside a cardboard box.
 Press the "Use" button to open the package!
 Apon opening, the cardboardbox turns into a folding box and plays a sound.
 The same as the packages found at the shop when purchased parts.
  - New Package Type: Crate.
 Part/s can be packed inside a crate.
 The player will need to pry each corner of a panel on the crate to pry it off.
 Once a panel has been pryed off, the player will be able to retrieve the packed parts.
  - INGAME DEV GUI for configuring parts / triggers / bolts.
- - Matrix Collision GUI for viewing what layer collides with what.
+ - Added [Matrix Layer Collision GUI](https://github.com/tommojphillips/ModAPI/wiki/Matrix-Layer-Collision-UI) for viewing what layer collides with what.

  # Installation
  1. Download the latest version of ModAPI